doyaaaaaken/authozation-mock-server/README.md

 # open-id-connect-mock-server

-This is mock server application with endpoints of OpenId Connect.
+This is mock server application with endpoints of [OpenID Connect 1.0](http://openid.net/connect/).

 # Usage